 Conditioning Treatment upon an Authorization

-V. Procedure for Signing an Authorization
+VII.
+Procedure for Signing an Authorization

 Adults: A competent individual, 18 years of age or older, should always sign the Authorization to use or disclose his/her PHI.
 A person is competent if he/she has the general ability to understand the concept of release of his/her medical information.
 If the patient is not conscious, coherent, or not competent for whatever reason, a legally recognized proxy, such as a legal guardian, must sign the Authorization.
-Requests for PHI for research require adherence to California State Law, Section 24178 of the Health and Safety Code for surrogate consenting.

 Minors: Any parent or legal guardian may sign an Authorization for a minor child in his/her legal custody.
 (Note that HIPAA does not require that a research-specific assent document include any version of a HIPAA Authorization).

 The individual must be provided with a copy of the signed Authorization.

 VIII.
 Waiver or Alteration of the Authorization Requirement by an IRB or Privacy Board